What’s the Difference Between Copay and Coinsurance?

 - You pay: ₹6,000

 “With copays, you know your costs ahead of time.
-But with coinsurance, the amount can vary based on the service and provider,” Crawford explains.
+Coinsurance can vary based on the service and provider.”

 Also Read: Can I get coverage if I’m unemployed?